sid-code/webtty/readme.md

 WebTTY allows you to share a terminal session from your machine using WebRTC.

-This is a heavily modified version of [WebTTY](https://github.com/maxmcd/webtty) that focuses on the in-browser use case.
+This is a fork of [WebTTY](https://github.com/maxmcd/webtty) that caters to my use case.
+Some choices I made:

+  - Web-based frontends (to require zero setup on client machine)
+  - WebRTC with no TURN server (for minimal latency)
+  - Config file over CLI arguments (no good reason, only because it simplifies the code a little)

 ### Status

-There are a handful of bugs to fix, but everything works pretty well at the moment.
-Please open an issue if you find a bug.

-### Installation

-TODO
+This works pretty well (for me).

 ### Running